medavox/tuki-nuwa/text/working documents/philosophy.md

 ----

-Successuve *li*s in a sentence shouldn't connect the verbs with implied 'and's, as in Toki Pona.
+Successive *li*s in a sentence shouldn't connect the verbs with implied 'and's, as in Toki Pona.

 Instead, the verbs should act as auxiliaries: